Do you want to see the “secret” part of Vatican City containing the remains of St. Peter? Have you ever heard of the Vatican City Scavi Tour?

 To book the Vatican City Scavi Tour, email firstname.lastname@example.org or fax them at +39 06 69873017 to request access.
 You can also visit the Excavations Office in person (see below for directions).

 Required information for booking the Scavi Tour

 - Possible dates for your visit (the time is assigned by the Excavations Office).

 - E-mail address, fax number, or postal address

-If your Scavi tour is granted, the office will reply to you and give you a specific date and time.
+If they approve your Scavi tour, the office will reply to you and give you a specific date and time.
 You’ll need to confirm your acceptance, at which time they’ll issue you a confirmation number.

 Things to know before registering

 Here is some important information you need to know:

 I can’t stress enough how limited this tour is.
 There are only 250 people allowed each day in groups of about 12.
 So request your Vatican City Scavi tour months in advance and be flexible – give at least a couple of dates.